-Gene Caballero, successful entrepreneur and co-founder of GreenPal, plays piano to improve his mental health and to hone his memory skills.
+Gene Caballero, a successful entrepreneur and the co-founder of GreenPal, plays piano to improve his mental health and to hone his memory skills.
 “Playing an instrument has been scientifically proven to engage practically every area of the brain at once,” Caballero says.
 “It’s like a mental full-body workout.”

 Albert Belzer, a martial arts expert for MMA Fury, points out that one brain-boosting element of Tai Chi is the necessary memorization of various techniques.
 Plus, he adds, “Tai Chi is great because it is not very physically strenuous, so it is something most people can continue to do in later years.”